In 2007, Google reached 438 billion searches throughout the year. More recently, Google has reported processing 3.5 billion searches each day!

 Because mobile search spending is an increasingly growing area for business information, purchasing options and more, businesses need to optimize their websites for mobile now.
 Otherwise, your business will be seen as outdated and not worth visiting or buying products or services from.

 Because new trends and technologies are constantly emerging, consumer behavior will never stay the same.

 You must stay up-to-date with these trends, or you may miss out on reaching potential customers.
-Since search is just one aspect of consumer behavior that's going to change over this next year, be sure to stay tuned for new trends in consumer behavior throughout the year.
+Since search is just one aspect of consumer behavior that's going to change over this next year, be sure to stay tuned to our blog for new trends in consumer behavior throughout the year.

 For more local search marketing resources, check out these blogs: